Medina, New York: Arts and entertainment

 There are several cultural and educational opportunities in Medina.
 If you're more adventurous get locked in a room at Into the Enigma; you only have 1 hour to solve the puzzles and escape.
 You can also visit the Medina Railroad Museum, one of the largest railroad and toy train museums in the state of New York.
 Ripley's Believe It or Not notes "the Culvert", as the only place where the Erie Canal passes over an operating road.

 Behind the historic downtown buildings, new modern art and murals can be seen.
 The mural project was an initiative of the non-profit Form Foundation.
 The first to be painted has been dubbed the 'Canalligator' and was painted in July 2020.
 The first mural was followed by geometric characters in September, a traveler with his dog and cat in October, and a mural of local pollinator flowers in November.
 All four murals can be seen behind buildings on the NW side of Main St.

-The Orleans Renaissance Group, Inc.– or ORG is a 501(c)(3) volunteer organization dedicated to supporting and promoting the arts, culture and preservation in the greater Medina, New York area.
-Incorporated in 1999, the group has been at the forefront of promoting the arts, cultural activities and preservation.
-Among their initiatives past and present are hosting world-class concert events including the Buffalo Philharmonic Orchestra, world-renown Anonymous 4, Irish tenor Ronan Tynan; sponsoring the Canal Village Farmers’ Market; hosting WNY’s premier gourmet locally-sourced Farm-to Table Dinner; partnering with local initiatives to develop our Erie Canal Waterfront, developing and establishing a historic sign trail, preserving local history through partnerships with local organizations; initiating the restoration of Bent’s Opera House in Historic Downtown Medina; co-sponsoring Blue Thursdays summer concert series in State Street Park, and many others.
-Their website can be found at medinaalive.com.
+The Orleans Renaissance Group, Inc.is a volunteer organization supporting and promoting the arts, culture and preservation in the greater Medina, New York area.
+ORG promotes the arts, cultural activities and preservation.
+Among their initiatives past and present include hosting the Buffalo Philharmonic Orchestra, Anonymous 4, Irish tenor Ronan Tynan; sponsoring the Canal Village Farmers' Market; hosting Medina's locally sourced Farm-to Table Dinner; partnering with local initiatives and organizations; initiating the restoration of Bent's Opera House; co-sponsoring Blue Thursdays summer concert series.

-Bars and restaurants

-Medina has a variety of bars and restaurants to enjoy.
-Zambistro is a locally owned fine dining restaurant and caterer which opened in 2006.
-Harvest at Bent's is the newest fine dining option in Medina, where you can watch the chefs prepare your meal through the open kitchen.
-Fitzgibbons Public House is a casual pub with Irish food.
-Mariachi de Oro serves authentic Mexican food and has been well reviewed in WNY.
-The Shirt Factory is a cocktail bar.
-The Walsh Hotel reopened in 2022, with a bar and private event space.
-Medina also offers a variety of pizza shops, diners, and fast food options.

-Medina has one stop on the Niagara Wine Trail Leonard Oakes Estate Winery.
-Leonard Oakes Winery has won multiple awards for their wines, including best ice wine in New York.